MedMax: Mixed-Modal Instruction Tuning for Training Biomedical Assistants

 \subsection{Dataset Curation for Diverse Skills}

-We aim to collect a diverse set of biomedical datasets to teach novel skills to the mixed-modal foundation models.
-We curate high-quality datasets for individual skills as follows:
+Further, we aim to specialized biomedical datasets to teach novel skills to the mixed-modal foundation models:

-\paragraph{\underline{Visual question answering (VQA)}:} The ability to answer questions for the images is crucial for biomedical assistants.
-In this regard, we include biomedical visual questions that involve answering close-ended questions (yes/no), open-ended questions, and multiple-choice questions in \data{}.
-In this context, the biomedical image and question constitute the input (or context), while the ground-truth answer serves as the output (or response).
+\paragraph{\underline{Visual question answering (VQA)}:} We include biomedical visual questions that involve answering close-ended questions (yes/no), open-ended questions, and multiple-choice questions in \data{}.
 Prior work such as LLaVA-1.5 \cite{llavav15,li2024llavaonevision} have included the data from the general-purpose VQA benchmarks in their instruction tuning mix to enhance the model's visual capabilities.
 Hence, we combine the training sets of popular VQA datasets including VQA-RAD \cite{lau2018dataset}, SLAKE \cite{liu2021slake}, PathVQA \cite{he2020pathvqa}, and PMC-VQA \cite{zhang2023pmc}.
 To embed the knowledge about different anatomical regions ($20+$ regions), we split the OmnimedVQA \cite{hu2024omnimedvqa} dataset into a training (81K) and testing set (1K), and add the training set into the \data{} data.
-In addition to the diversity in the domains and question styles, these datasets are also a rich source of expert-annotated data (e.g., clinician-driven annotation of VQA-RAD) that is critical for building high-quality data.
-In total, we have \textbf{284K} VQA instances in the \data{} dataset.
+In addition to the diversity in the domains and question styles, these datasets are also a rich source of expert-annotated data (e.g., clinician-driven annotations).
+In total, we have \textbf{284K} VQA instances in \data{} dataset.

-\textbf{\underline{Image captioning and generation}:} The ability to interpret and analyze the biomedical images is critical for accurate disease monitoring and diagnosis \cite{pavlopoulos2019survey}.
-On the flip side, the capability to generate realistic biomedical images conditioned on the medical concepts, grounded in text, is useful for addressing the lack of high-quality annotated biomedical imaging data \cite{chambon2022roentgen}.
-In this regard, a mixed-modal foundation model can benefit from potential knowledge transfer between both the tasks in the unified architecture.
-Here, we re-purpose a wide range of biomedical image-caption data found on the internet for the image captioning and generation task.